 Par.
 XVI.
-No local or special bill shall be passed, unless notice of the intention to apply therefor shall have been published in the locality where the matter, or thing to be effected, may be situated, which notice shall be given at least thirty days prior to the introduction of such bill into the General Assembly, and in the manner to be prescribed by law.
-The evidence of such notice having been published, shall be exhibited in the General Assembly before such act shall be passed.
+No local or special bill shall be passed, unless notice of the intention to apply therefor shall have been published in the Art.
+3, Sec.
+7, Par.
+16 locality where matter or things to be affected may be situated, which notice shall be given at least thirty days prior to the introduction of such bill into the General Assembly, and in the manner to be prescribed by law.
+The evidence of such notice having been published shall be exhibited in the General Assembly before such acts shall be passed.

 Par.
 XVII.
-No law, or section of the Code, shall be amended or repealed by mere reference to its title, or to the number of the section of the Code, but the amending, or repealing act, shall distinctly describe the law to be amended or repealed, as well as the alteration to be made.
+No law, or section of the Code, shall be amended or repealed by mere reference to its title, or to the number of the section of the Code, but the amending or repealing act shall distinctly describe the law to be amended or repealed, as well as the alteration to be made.